MarcAntoineRaymond/GomenHashai/README.md

 You should also read the [certificate management section](docs/certificates_management.md) to understand how to configure certificate management to better fit your needs.

-A YAML configuration file can be used to customize the processing behaviour in addition to the other Helm Chart configurations:
+A YAML configuration file can be used to customize the processing behaviour in addition to the other Helm Chart configurations.
+The file is created by the Helm Chart, you only need to specify the configurations under the `config` field in your values:

 ```yaml
 config: